How to Boost Your Website’s Accessibility + SEO

 <h6> tags provide a quick understanding of the details in each section.
 It is important for both website accessibility and SEO to get these tags right.

-- Keep header tags consistent and do not just style text to give the visual appearance of headings — use actual header tags.
+- Keep heading tags consistent and do not just style text to give the visual appearance of headings — use actual heading tags.
 Otherwise, search engine bots and users will not know which content is most important.

-- Header tags should be in order.
+- Heading tags should be in order.
 That means an

 <h1>is followed by an